lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

         C = IntegerToString (c, nLen)
    ~~~

-3. Derive a symmetric shared secret SS of length ssLen bytes fron the
+3. Derive a symmetric shared secret SS of length ssLen bytes from the
    byte string Z using the underlying key-derivation function:

    ~~~